fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Don't worry if this seems confusing; it will be until you have studied the [context's documentation](https://reactjs.org/docs/context.html) and its use in [state management](https://medium.com/@seantheurgel/react-hooks-as-state-management-usecontext-useeffect-usereducer-a75472a862fe).
 You do not need to understand all this completely to do the exercises!

-It is actually quite common that when you start working on an existing codebase, you do not understand 100% of what happens under the hood in the beginning.
-If the app has been properly structured (and it has a proper set of tests), you can trust that if you make careful modifications, the app still works despite the fact that you did not understand  all the internal mechanisms.
+It is quite common that when you start working on an existing codebase, you do not understand 100% of what happens under the hood in the beginning.
+If the app has been properly structured (and it has a proper set of tests), you can trust that if you make careful modifications, the app still works despite not understanding all the internal mechanisms.
 Over time, you will get a grasp on the more unfamiliar parts, but it does not happen overnight when working with a large codebase.

 ### Patient listing page

 Let's go through the <i>PatientListPage/index.tsx</i> as you can take inspiration from there to help you fetch data from the backend and update the application's state.
-<i>PatientListPage</i> uses our custom hook to inject the state, and the dispatcher for updating it.
+<i>PatientListPage</i> uses our custom hook to inject the state and the dispatcher for updating it.
 When we list the patients, we only need to destructure the <i>patients</i> property from the state:

 ```js